 How a Chimney Works

 A chimney is a vertical pipe that directs the smoke accumulated in your fireplace out of your home.
 Chimneys were designed around the principle that hot air rises, and that concept is referred to as the stack effect or chimney effect.
 As your fire burns in your fireplace, it creates hot air and smoke.
 The air both inside and outside of your home and chimney is cooler than that of the smoke.
 Because hot air wants to be above cooler air, the air, or draft, accumulated in your fireplace travels up through the chimney and escapes your home.
 If you have a fireplace, you must have a chimney; otherwise, the smoke and particles that burn off in a fire will have nowhere to go and will build up in your home.
+Additionally, installing a chimney cap has significant benefits, such as preventing debris, rain, and animals from entering the chimney, which improves its overall function and longevity.
+These chimney cap benefits help maintain a cleaner and safer home environment.

 Types of Chimneys